 Once the leaves start to change, there are some great options for leaf viewing in our local Metro Parks!
 A great one is Battelle Darby!
 There are walking paths through the woods and also bison viewing!
 While you’re there, check out the living stream in the Nature Center!

 Inniswood Metro Park is also beautiful in the fall.
-Seriously, check out this picture I took last fall (below)!
+Seriously, check out this picture I took during the fall (below)!
 It felt like a fairy tale!
 It was amazing!
 You can read my blog post of some of the best places to see fall leaves in Columbus for more ideas!